Dark matter halo as a source of regular black-hole geometries: Introduction

 \section{Introduction}

 The resolution of singularities predicted by classical general relativity remains one of the central challenges in black-hole physics.
 According to the singularity theorems, geodesic incompleteness is inevitable under broad physical assumptions, suggesting that classical black holes conceal regions where the known laws of physics break down.
-A wide variety of approaches have been developed to avoid singularities, ranging from quantum-gravity inspired modifications of Einstein’s equations to effective models in which exotic matter sources regularize the geometry \cite{Bardeen:1968,Hayward:2005gi,Ansoldi:2008jw}.
-A key question in all such constructions is whether the required matter sources can be justified within astrophysical settings.
+A wide variety of approaches have been proposed to resolve the central singularities of classical black holes.
+One class of models is based on phenomenological regular metrics, where the spacetime geometry is modified at short distances in such a way that curvature invariants remain finite, as in the constructions by Bardeen, Hayward, Simpson and Visser~\cite{Bardeen:1968,Hayward:2005gi,Simpson:2018tsi}.
+Another line of research employs effective matter sources, often interpreted as nonlinear electrodynamics or anisotropic fluids, which regularize the geometry while preserving asymptotic flatness~\cite{Ansoldi:2008jw,AyonBeato:1998ub,Dymnikova:1992ux,Bronnikov:2000vy,Bronnikov:2024izh,Bronnikov:2005gm}.
+Regular black holes have also emerged in quantum-gravity-inspired frameworks, including loop quantum gravity, asymptotically safe gravity, quasi-topological and nonlocal or higher-derivative extensions of general relativity, where quantum corrections eliminate classical singularities~\cite{Kazakov:1993ha,Modesto:2008jz,Bonanno:2000ep,Lan:2023cvz,Bonanno:2023rzk,Bonanno:2025dry,Spina:2025wxb,Zhang:2024ney,Solodukhin:2025opw,Bueno:2024dgm,Bueno:2025tli,Bueno:2024eig,Frolov:2026rcm}.
+Various regular black-hole solutions can be obtained in brane-world scenarios \cite{Bronnikov:2006fu,Bronnikov:2003gx,Casadio:2001jg}.
+More recently, systematic studies have examined the dynamical and radiative properties of regular black holes, including accretion, grey-body factors, Hawking radiation, and, most notably, quasinormal modes, revealing both qualitative similarities and quantitative deviations from their singular counterparts~\cite{Bronnikov:2012ch,Fernando:2012yw,Flachi:2012nv,Li:2013fka,Liu:2020ola,Jusufi:2020odz,Toshmatov:2015wga,Toshmatov:2018ell,Toshmatov:2019gxg,Rincon:2020cos,Yang:2021cvh,Franzin:2022iai,Konoplya:2022hll,Meng:2022oxg,Franzin:2023slm,Konoplya:2023ahd,Bolokhov:2023ruj,Konoplya:2023bpf,Skvortsova:2024eqi,Pedrotti:2024znu,Stashko:2024wuq,Skvortsova:2024wly,Khoo:2025qjc,Konoplya:2025uta,Bolokhov:2025egl,Bolokhov:2025lnt,Arbelaez:2025gwj}.